benhar-dev/tcpkg-cheatsheet/README.md

 TcMigrateCmd upgrade --whatIf False
 ```

-> [!IMPORTANT]
-> If you are migrating an IPC and the final step fails with "TwinCAT software, which was not installed via the TwinCAT Package Manager, was found on this system".
+If you are migrating an IPC and the final step fails with "TwinCAT software, which was not installed via the TwinCAT Package Manager, was found on this system".
 You can try the same command with the ```--prepCheck``` flag.

 ```
 ## replacement step for IPC's showing warning